jableable/my_road_project/README.md

 - **OpenStreetMap & OSMnx** - for the road network data that made automatic labeling possible
 - **Google Static Maps API** - for the satellite imagery
 - **TensorFlow/Keras** - for the deep learning framework
-- **Streamlit & Hugging Face Spaces** - for making the demo dead simple to deploy
+- **Streamlit & Hugging Face Spaces** - for making the demo simple to deploy

 ## License